whettenr/french-pronunciation-coach/README.md

 > **Notes:**
 > - `llama-cpp` offers fast and efficient inference with GGUF models.
-> - Recommended feedback models: Lucie-7B (French-focused) or Mistral-7B (general-purpose).
+> - Recommended feedback models: Lucie-7B  or Mistral-7B.
 > - TTS trade-offs: `facebook/mms-tts-fra` is faster; `kyutai` provides better quality but is slower.
 > - The first LLM inference may take longer due to model loading.